 Perhaps the show serves as a warning against artificial intelligence.
 With technological domination, we can be mentally and socially manipulated.
 Again, not a unique concept even if the source material was written in 2004.

-Like Hair, Pippin, Rent, Spring Awakening, Dear Evan Hansen, and the many that have gone before, ostracization, bullying, and teenage angst will thrive as long as civilation exists.
-These are fertile characteristics for the stage but these aforementioned musicals handled them with finesse.
-In this case, one just wishes that the depictions would be less noisy, more focused and more…chill.
+Like Hair, Pippin, Rent, Spring Awakening, Dear Evan Hansen, and many that have gone before, themes of ostracization, bullying, and teenage angst will thrive as long as civilization exists.
+These are fertile ideas for the stage but these aforementioned musicals handled them with finesse.
+In this case, one just wishes that the depictions would be less noisy, more focused and more, well..chill.

 Be More Chill.
 Lyceum Theatre (149 West 45th Street between 6th and 7th Ave., NYC.
 For tickets and information, visit https://bemorechillmusical.com/